Language

 Making the effort to learn to write Chinese characters may seem daunting, but it doesn’t have to be!
 Forget the old “write the character 10 times in your notebook” method.
 With the right tools and apps, you can learn to write Chinese in an exciting, fun, and engaging way.
+Many of these apps offer a free trial followed by a paid monthly subscription, providing great value for their premium features.
 Here’s how.

 When I started learning Mandarin Chinese more than a decade ago, smart phones were relatively new and most of my homework revolved around writing characters hundreds of times for one day and hoping that it would stick in my memory.